PierreCiholas/GetPixel-vs-BitBlt_GetDIBits/README.md

 BitBlt & GetDIBits run at about 60-75 captures per second on my machine, whereas it took about a minute for GetPixels to get 68x68 pixels.

 So, the answer: absolutely not.

+Also, even if it worked, you'd have to deal with the frame refreshing mid capture.